ibm-cloud-docs/containers/cs_troubleshoot.md

 {: tsResolve}
 Identify and restore the resource that causes the broken webhook.

 1. Create a test pod to get an error that identifies the broken webhook.
+The error message might have the name the broken webhook.
     ```
     kubectl run webhook-test --generator=run-pod/v1 --image pause:latest
     ```
     {: pre}
-2. In the error, copy the broken webhook.

     In the following example, the webhook is `trust.hooks.securityenforcement.admission.cloud.ibm.com`.
     ```
-    Error from server (InternalError): Internal error occurred: failed calling webhook "trust.hooks.securityenforcement.admission.cloud.ibm.com": Post https://ibmcloud-image-enforcement.ibm-system.svc:443/mutating-pods?timeout=30s: dial tcp 172.21.xxx.xxx:443: connect: connection timed out
+    Error from server (InternalError): Internal error occurred: failed calling webhook "trust.hooks.securityenforcementadmission.cloud.ibm.com": Post https://ibmcloud-image-enforcement.ibm-system.svc:443/mutating-pods?timeout=30s: dialtcp 172.21.xxx.xxx:443: connect: connection timed out
     ```
     {: screen}
-3. Get the name of the broken webhook.
-Replace `trust.hooks.securityenforcement.admission.cloud.ibm.com` with the broken webhook that you previously identified.
+2. Get the name of the broken webhook.
+    *   If the error message has a broken webhook, replace `trust.hooks.securityenforcement.admission.cloud.ibm.com` with the broken webhook that you previously identified.
         ```
         kubectl get mutatingwebhookconfigurations,validatingwebhookconfigurations -o jsonpath='{.items[?(@.webhooks[*].name=="trust.hooks.securityenforcement.admission.cloud.ibm.com")].metadata.name}{"\n"}'
         ```
         {: pre}

         Example output:
         ```
         image-admission-config
         ```
         {: pre}
+    *   If the error does not have a broken webhook, list all the webhooks in your cluster and check their configurations in the following steps.
+        ```
+        kubectl get mutatingwebhookconfigurations,validatingwebhookconfigurations
+        ```
+        {: pre}
-4. Review the service and location details of the mutating or validating webhook configuration in the `clientConfig` section in the output of the following command.
+3. Review the service and location details of the mutating or validating webhook configuration in the `clientConfig` section in the output of the following command.
 Replace `image-admission-config` with the name that you previously identified.
 If the webhook exists outside the cluster, contact the cluster owner to check the webhook status.
     ```
     kubectl get mutatingwebhookconfiguration image-admission-config -o yaml
     ```